| Safe Haskell | None |

 data FreeMonoidal (t :: Type -> Type -> Type) i (p :: Type -> Type -> Type) a b Source #

 Constructs free monoidal profunctor with specified monoid.
-Each parameters of FreeMonoidal t i p
+Each parameters of FreeMonoidal t i p stands for:

-for the unit of the monoidal productt
+tfor the monoidal productifor the unit of the monoidal producttpfor the profunctor generatingFreeMonoidal

-For example, FreeMonoidal (,) () p
+For example, FreeMonoidal (,) () p is the free Cartesian profunctor.

 Constructors

-Neutral (a -> i) (i -> b) | |
+| Neutral (a -> i) (i -> b) | |

-Cons (Day t p (FreeMonoidal t i p) a b) |
+| Cons (Day t p (FreeMonoidal t i p) a b) |

 Instances